larevolucia/task-wrangler/README.md

 - Navigate to GitHub in new tab

 #### Technical testing
-- localStorage.getItem("tasks") on console to validate create, update and delete actions
+- Used Developer Tools and Console to validate changes in localStorage (Developer Tools > Application > Storage > Local Storage)

 ### Automated Testing
 [Issue #26](https://github.com/larevolucia/task-wrangler/issues/26)